 Lime juice adds zing and enhances the flavour.
 Ensure to add it at the end just before you switch the heat off.

-This squash curry stays fresh for 3 days if stored properly in the fridge.
+Leftover squash curry keeps good for 3 days if stored properly in a clean airtight container in the fridge.

 Butternut squash curry pairs well with plain rice, chapati or naan.

 Ways to use up leftover curry